SmartThingsCommunity/st-device-sdk-c-ref/doc/getting_started.md

 - *[ESP8266 Toolchain for Linux](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/linux-setup.html)*

 *In order to use the pre-supplied build script(e.g. `build.sh`), please extract [the toolchain](https://dl.espressif.com/dl/xtensa-lx106-elf-linux64-1.22.0-100-ge567ec7-5.2.0.tar.gz) into `~/esp/xtensa-lx106-elf/` directory like the original Expressif guide.
-And according to the above Espressif guideline, you will need to add the toochain path to your PATH environment variable in ~/.profile file.
+And according to the above Espressif guideline, you will need to add the toolchain path to your PATH environment variable in ~/.profile file.
 But it is not necessary if you use the pre-supplied build script.
 Because that path is automatically exported in the build script.*

 > ***Info :***
 > *The ESP8266 example of STDK was developed from the 19cfb19 commit ID based on ESP8266_RTOS_SDK v3.2.*